 One last thing in terms of size is to consider pellet hopper capacity.
 Portable grills have a smaller size, and you won’t be able to use them for long.

-Traeger manufactures pellet grills, and they burn pellets that are automatically sent from the pellet hopper to the fire pot by an auger.
+Traeger manufactures pellet grill models, and they burn wood pellets that are automatically sent from the pellet hopper to the fire pot by an auger.
 But, there are some differences in how this works.

 Some Traegers have Wi-Fi while others don’t.
 Wi-Fi allows you to monitor and operate the grill via a Traeger app remotely.